WELCOME HOME

 Become an advocate for affordable housing and shelter!

-Despite an estimated shortage of 97,649 housing units for our lowest wage-earners, virtually every attempt to create more affordable housing or homeless shelters has been met with neighborhood protests.
+Despite an estimated shortage of 97,649* housing units for our lowest wage-earners, virtually every attempt to create more affordable housing or homeless shelters in Central Florida has been met with neighborhood protests.
 Yet small, innovative housing and shelter solutions — located throughout the region — are the only realistic way to address the dire need.
-Please join our growing campaign to show you may be willing to have affordable housing and shelter located in your neighborhood — or that, at the least, you’re willing to learn more.
+Please join our growing campaign to show you support affordable housing and shelter located in your neighborhood — or that, at the least, you’re willing to learn more.
 Click below to join the conversation!

 Youth homelessness